by Psicologia7.net 27 Aug,2020

 1) It has immediate effects on your brain: a single training you do immediately increases the levels of neurotransmitters such as dopamine, serotonin and neuroadrenaline.
 This will improve your mood immediately after that training.
 A single exercise can improve and change your ability and concentration, and this improvement in concentration will last at least two hours.
 In addition, a single workout will improve your reaction speed, which basically means you will be faster in catching a falling cup of coffee.
 However, these immediate effects are temporary.
 In this case, it is necessary to change the exercise regimen to increase cardiorespiratory function to achieve long-term effects.
 These effects are precisely long term because the exercises change the actual anatomy of the brain, as well as its physiology and function.

-3) Make exercise a part of your life to add happiness and security.
+3) Make exercise a part of your life to add happiness and security, in addition to following the psychotherapy.

 How Anatomy and Physiology is Fundamental to Saving Lives!